sksamra/DSC180B_B04_Capstone/README.md

 •   The configuration files for the data step are stored in config/count-params.json.
 These include the parameters for the count merge and bam merge and it's associated arguments.

-•   The format attrbute informs if to process kallisto (or STAR) files.
-The gene counts are merged into a TSV file and as well as a A feature table based on the SRA run table.
-Additional STAR attributes in the JSON allow you to specify skiprows used when processing the STAR gene count files as well as identifying the column from the STAR gene matrix file to use as the column used to.
-The STAR log files (with PRUA information) and add an additional PRUA features to feature table.
-You can limit the features by setting the "features" json attribute to only the features you want to have.
+•   The format attrbute informs if to process downlload, kallisto (or STAR) files.
+The gene counts are merged into a TSV file and as well as a feature table based on the SRA run table.
+Additional STAR attributes in the JSON allow you to specify skiprows used when processing the  gene count files as well as identifying the column from the  gene matrix file to use as the column used to.
 There is an additional imputes attribute that allows you to impute any column with missing data.
-The attributes also include the "filter_names" gene table used to remove X and Y chromosomes as well as removing false-positive genes.
-Finally, we can rename the freature columns before we save out the feature table.
+The attributes also include an optional "filter_names" gene table used to remove genes as well as removing false-positive genes.
+Finally, we can rename the feature columns before we save out the feature table.

     "count" : {
         "enable" : 1,
-        "format" : "kallisto",
+        "format" : "download",
         "skiprows" : 4,
-        "column_count" : 4,
+        "column_count" : 1,
-        "skip_samples" : ["SRR3438888"],
+        "skip_samples" : ["SRR1568391"],
+        "enable_filter" : 0,
         "filter_keep_genes" : "NM_",
         "filter_remove_genes" : ["chrX", "chrY"],
         "filter_names" : "/datasets/srp073813/reference/Gene_Naming.csv",
-        "run_database" : "data/raw/SraRunTable.csv",
+        "run_database" : "data/raw/exRNA_Atlas_CORE_Results.csv",
-        "imputes" : ["Brain_pH"],
+        "imputes" : ["TangleTotal"],
-        "features" : ["Run", "clinical_diagnosis", "age_at_death", "Brain_pH", "brain_region", "post-mortem_interval"],
-        "rename" : {"age_at_death" : "Age", "post-mortem_interval": "PMI", "Brain_pH": "pH", "clinical_diagnosis" : "Disorder"},
+        "features" : ["Run", "CONDITION", "expired_age", "BIOFLUID", "sex", "PMI", "sn_depigmentation", "Braak score", "TangleTotal", "Plaque density", "PlaqueTotal"], "rename" : {"CONDITION" : "Disorder", "BIOFLUID" : "Biofluid", "Braak score" : "Braak_Score", "Plaque density" : "Plaque_density"},
-        "output_matrix" : "data/out/gene_matrix.tsv",
+        "replace" : {"from":["Parkinson's Disease", "Alzheimer's Disease", "Cerebrospinal fluid", "Healthy Control"], "to":["Parkinson", "Alzheimer", "Cerebrospinal", "Control"]}, "output_matrix" : "data/out/gene_matrix.tsv",
         "output_features" : "data/out/features.tsv"
     },